joshbegley/nyt-latest/README.md

 `The goal is to award 50 projects more than $1 million each over the next 10 years for coming up with innovative solutions to address climate change and other environmental issues.`\
 https://nytimes.com/2020/10/08/world/europe/prince-william-environment-earthshot-prize.html?searchResultPosition=3

-**Next Biden-Trump Debate to Be a Virtual Matchup**\
+**Trump Objects to Commission’s Virtual Debate Plan**\
-`The Commission on Presidential Debates said it would hold a virtual debate between the candidates on Oct.
-15 because of virus concerns.`\
+`The Commission on Presidential Debates said the second presidential debate, scheduled for Oct.
+15, would be virtual, because of virus concerns.
+Trump called the plan “ridiculous” in a Fox Business interview.`\
 https://nytimes.com/2020/10/08/business/media/trump-biden-debate-virtual.html?searchResultPosition=4

 **Randy Arozarena Can’t Stop Hitting**\